selfishprimate/gerillass-docs/content/docs/radial-gradient.md

 ---
 title: "Radial Gradient"
+site_title: "Radial Gradient Sass Mixin"
+site_description: "Radial Gradient Sass mixin helps you generate beautiful radial CSS gradients.
+It uses the radial-gradient CSS property."
 ---

 # Radial Gradient

 {{< mixin type="Mixin" name="radial-gradient" >}}

-**Radial Gradient** Sass mixin helps you to generate smooth (or sharp) transitions between two or more specified colors.
+**Radial Gradient Sass mixin** helps you generate beautiful radial CSS gradients.
+It uses the radial-gradient CSS property.

 The one-line method makes it very easy to use.
 To generate a radial gradient you must pass values for gradient's angle of `$direction`, `$shape` of the gradient and `$colors` (at least two color values must have).
 You can also add color-stop points (starting and ending positions of colors).